3.19 Treatment failure

 Managing treatment failure

-Before making any decisions about changing treatment it is important to find out why treatment failed.
+Before changing ART it is important to find out why treatment failed.

-- It may be because of drug resistance.
+- Is is because of drug resistance.
 Or because the treatment was not potent enough.
 Or because the drugs were being poorly absorbed.

 Management of treatment failure is different depending on which country you live in.
 This is related to whether viral load tests are easily available..

-- Virological failure is used to decide when to change ART in high-income countries.
+- Viral failure is used to decide when to change ART in high-income countries.
 This is when there is access to viral load tests and/or there are several options for a new combination.

 - Clinical failure is used to decide when to change treatment in many low- and middle-income countries (LMICs).
 This is when viral load tests are not available and/or there are limited options for a new combination.